Awards Previous Winners

 2014 - Engineering and Technology Departments, Collin College

-2013 - UTDesign, The University of Texas at Dallas
+2013 - UTDesign, UT Dallas

 2012 - Net-Centric, IUCRC, University of North Texas

-2011 - George A. Jeffrey, NanoExplorers Program, The University of Texas at Dallas, Alan G. MacDiarmid Nanotech Institute 2010 - UNT Summer Robocamp for Girls
+2011 - George A. Jeffrey, NanoExplorers Program, UT Dallas, Alan G. MacDiarmid Nanotech Institute

 2009 - UTeach Dallas, UT Dallas

-2007 - ATEC Arts & Technology – UT Dallas
+2007 - ATEC Arts & Technology, UT Dallas

 2006 - Academic Bridge Program, UT Dallas